 Stability is something that financial markets appreciate.
 As we’ve already covered, uncertainty is something that can have a negative impact on stocks market or a currency.
 However, it’s not always connected with a change of government when it comes to politics.
 Let’s recall what happened in 2012 when the Eurozone was on the verge of collapsing.
 Greece almost ran out of money and the politicians couldn’t find a clear solution.
 A similar scenario happened in 2015 when the country was within a whisker of leaving the Eurozone, resulting in some sharp moves on markets such as the DAX, CAC40 and many more.

 It wasn’t until a political deal was reached in Brussels that the market was eventually stabilised.
 Although the measures put in place were far from perfect, the sense of stability caused quite a significant rally.

 As you can see, politics could have a big impact on financial market.
-That is why it is good to follow the political scene closely.
+This is why it's good to follow the political scene closely.

 This presentation is provided for general information and marketing purposes only.
 Any opinions, analyses, prices or other content does not constitute investment advice or a recommendation.
 Any research has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.

 Past performance is not necessarily indicative of future results, and any person acting on this information does so entirely at their own risk.
 XTB will not accept liability for any loss or damage, including without limitation, any loss of profit, which may arise directly or indirectly from the use of or reliance on such information.